rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 {{< col card="false" bg="blue-100" darkbg="gray-800" y="start" >}}
 ## How it Works
-1. Chat – your goals and who you serve
+1. Sign up for services
-2. Plan – page list and outline
+2. Fill out the onboarding form
-3. Design – look and words
+3. Get your website built and set to you for review
-4. Build – fast, mobile site
+4. Request changes and approve when ready
-5. Launch – check links, contact forms, speed
+5. Go live
-6. Grow – quick changes and new pages
+6. Continue to request changes and updates as needed

 ## FAQ
 {{< faqs >}}
 ### How long does a custom site take?
-Sites can usually be done in 2–3 weeks with good coordination.
+Sites can usually be done in under 3 weeks with good coordination.

 ### Do you handle hosting & the website url name?
 Yes.
 Managed hosting and your website name is included.